Get Tability: OKRs that don't suck | Learn more →

 • TaskPrioritize and implement software upgrades or patches to enhance system efficiency and performance

-How to write your own Process Orchestration OKRs
+How to use Process Orchestration OKRs well

 Tability will scan your OKRs and offer different suggestions to improve them.
 This can range from a small rewrite of a statement to make it clearer to a complete rewrite of the entire OKR.